vittau/blog/_posts/2019-01-12-linting-javascript-and-typescript.markdown

 Notice that we are extending the Airbnb style guide, and then overriding it with the Prettier config.
 This is to make sure that ESLint and Prettier won't fight with each other for the correct style.

-The <code>tslint.json</code> file also goes into the user's home folder, and is as follows:
+The <code class="inline">tslint.json</code> file also goes into the user's home folder, and is as follows:

 <pre><code class="javascript">{
   "extends": ["tslint:recommended", "tslint-config-prettier"],